MEDNAX (MD) Q2 2017 Results - Earnings Call Transcript

 And the physicians who work at this practice also will have the opportunity to read for vRad at the same time, if they're so inclined.
 So, it's just a combination of this hybrid kind of practice that has the best attributes of being on-the-ground, and at the same time, all of the technology benefits of being affiliated with vRad.
 And so, the practices will – we believe, will be more efficient, which will hopefully make them more profitable as a result of that.
 We have three LOIs, and I don't want to project here anything other than what we have in place right now, but there are a number of other practices that we're speaking with, and we expect that we will get some more.

 And hopefully, 2018 will continue that trend.
 And as we are able to bring these – which is kind of what happened to us in neonatology.
 This specialty is a little reminiscent of neonatology for me.
 As we brought in good practices that had good reputations and good names within the neonatology community, other practices decided that they should be talking with us, and we're interested.
-And so, we would hope that given what we – the practices that we are able to have – have been able to get LOIs with us, they join us, it sends a message to the radiology community, and that we'll have others interested in talking with us.
-And hopefully, that will grow into 2018.
+And so, we would hope that given what we – the practices that we have been able to get LOIs with us, they join us, it sends a message to the radiology community, and that we'll have others interested in talking with us.
+And hopefully that will grow into 2018.

 Chad Vanacore - Stifel, Nicolaus & Co., Inc.

-Roger, what kind of – generally, what kind of size practices are you targeting in radiology?
+Roger, generally, what kind of size practices are you targeting in radiology?

 Roger J. Medel, M.D. - MEDNAX, Inc.